JV Structuring · UAE Real Estate

 What is a real estate joint venture in the UAE?
 A real estate joint venture (JV) in the UAE is a contractual or SPV-based partnership between a capital investor and a licensed real estate developer, where the investor contributes equity (typically land or cash) and the developer contributes operational expertise, licences, and development execution.
-GH Capital is a Dubai-based real estate private equity platform that structures, negotiates, and manages JV agreements between investors and developers across land, residential, and commercial assets in the UAE.
+GH Capital is a Dubai-based real estate private equity platform specialising in family office real estate UAE mandates — structuring, negotiating, and managing JV agreements between capital partners, co-investors, and developers across land, residential, and commercial assets in the UAE.

 Why Joint Ventures Dominate UAE Real Estate